ipython-contrib/jupyter_contrib_nbextensions/README.md

 you just need to change that array.
 And each menu *item* inside this array is represented by a [JavaScript "object"](http://api.jquery.com/Types/#Object) (which is just like a python dictionary).
 So to change a menu item, you just have to change that object.

-This is best explained through examples.
+This is best explained through examples, each of which is available in the `examples_for_custom.js` file in this directory.
+Note that there's a lot of explanation here, but it's all actually pretty simple.
+Give it a try, and you'll pick it up quickly.

 ## Add a custom sub-menu with simple snippets